 There’s no universal music disc support here, so don’t expect to play any SACD or DVD-Audio discs.
 It will of course spin CDs, but its performance is more a mirror of the cheaper DP-UB420 than a slightly downgraded performance of its more musical bigger brother.
 That said, it is compatible with 24-bit High-Res audio and DSD files.

-Panasonic DP-UB820 performance − No compromises in terms of picture quality, although CD playback could be better
+Panasonic DP-UB820 performance − No compromises in terms of picture quality

 This player may sell for less than £300, but there’s no compromise when it comes to image quality.
 The player uses the same, advanced, second-generation HCX (Hollywood Cinema Experience) image processor as its sibling.